ludwigprager/ArgoCD-POC/README.md

 # Script Properties

 The bash scripts adhere to the following principles:
+- dedicated versions.
+As opposed to implicit version number, leading to recommended or 'latest'.
 - idempotent
 - exit on first error
 - independent of the caller's working directory